amitiamity/redis-stream-kickstart/README.md

                         .pollTimeout(Duration.ofMillis(config.getStreamPollTimeout()))
                         .build());
    ```
-   4. Subcribing the listener
+   4. Subscribing the listener
-   Here we have mentioned the consumerName (to idetify the consumer uniquely in consumer group) and read strategy to consume data from the last consumed offset.
+   Here we have mentioned the consumerName (to identify the consumer uniquely in consumer group) and read strategy to consume data from the last consumed offset.
    ```java
     this.subscription = listenerContainer.receive(
                 Consumer.from(consumerGroupName, consumerName),